dcos-terraform/dynamic-masters-poc/aws/FINDINGS.md

 ```

 ##### Does the following:
-Recreate Master, Reads the Bootstrap, Modfies instances on the LB
+Re-create Master, Reads the Bootstrap, Modfies instances on the LB

 ```
 Terraform will perform the following actions: